mitotic/slidoc/README.md

 ---

-## Answer tally and concept understanding analysis
+## Scores and concept understanding analysis

 When you attempt each question in a Slidoc document, along with the score, the concepts associated with that question are also tracked.